Summer-16/CSGO-NonPrimePlayerKicker/README.md

 # NonPrimePlayerKicker
-A plugin to kick Non Prime players who has CSGO level below 2
+A plugin to kick Non Prime players who has CSGO level below 2.
+Steamworks is required if you want to recompile it

 - Only Non Prime Players with level less then 2 will be kicked
 - Vip will pass through Clean so does admins